fscorrupt/awesome-stars/README.md

 ## Rust

+- [BigBoot/AutoKuma](https://github.com/BigBoot/AutoKuma) - AutoKuma is a utility that automates the creation of Uptime Kuma monitors based on Docker container labels.
+With AutoKuma, you can eliminate the need for manual monitor creation in the Uptime Kuma UI.
 - [HigherOrderCO/Bend](https://github.com/HigherOrderCO/Bend) - A massively parallel, high-level programming language
 - [GyulyVGC/sniffnet](https://github.com/GyulyVGC/sniffnet) - Comfortably monitor your Internet traffic 🕵️‍♂️
 - [clockworklabs/SpacetimeDB](https://github.com/clockworklabs/SpacetimeDB) - Multiplayer at the speed of light